hpyproject/hpy/docs/overview.rst

     many common mistakes are checked and reported automatically.
   - Universal binaries: libraries can choose to distribute only Universal ABI binaries.
-By doing so, they can support all versions of CPython for which an hpy loader exists, including versions of CPython that have not yet been developed.
+By doing so, they can support all versions of CPython for which an HPy loader exists, including versions of CPython that have not yet been developed.
 This currently comes with a small speed penalty on CPython, but for non-performance critical libraries it might still be a good tradeoff.
   - Implementation-switching Python environments: Users can currently create